The Untamed Episodes 41 – 50 Synopsis

 Jin Guangyao also admits to planning the killing of Jin Zixuan.
 He had deliberately led Jin Zixuan to Qiongqi Path to go after Jin Zixun.
 Jin Guangyao had pretended to have had no idea of Jin Zixun’s intentions to ambush and kill Wei Wuxian over the curse Jin Zixun accused Wei Wuxian of casting on him.
 However, somewhere on the clifftop at Qiongqi Path, unknown to Jin Zixuan, Wei Wuxian, Jin Zixun, Wen Ning and all the disciples Wei Wuxian was accused of killing was Su Minshan playing one of the evil melodies which turned Wen Ning into the cold, killing machine which saw him thrust a punch right through Jin Zixuan’s body, killing him.

-As Jin Guangyao mentions, the fact that he wasn’t even as important as a strand of hair on Jin Zixuan’s head or that he wasn’t allowed to hold Jin Ling even he was a baby (suggesting the distrust Jin Guangshan has of Jin Guangyao) or the fact that Jin Guangshan used every means to take away his power wasn’t as hurtful as the words he learned Jin Guangshan had told his concubines.
-When they asked about Jin Guangyao, Jin Guangshan told them Jin Guangyao was not worth mentioning.
+As Jin Guangyao mentions, it wasn’t the fact that he wasn’t even as important as a strand of hair on Jin Zixuan’s head or that he wasn’t allowed to hold Jin Ling when he was a baby (suggesting the distrust Jin Guangshan has of Jin Guangyao) or the fact that Jin Guangshan used every means to take away his power that hurt the most.
+What hurt the most were the words he learned Jin Guangshan had told his concubines when they asked about Jin Guangyao—those words being that Jin Guangyao was not worth mentioning.
 When speaking about freeing his mother by buying her freedom, he found women, especially educated ones (presumably that refers to Jin Guangyao’s mother), are hard to handle, and didn’t want to buy her freedom simply because she will pester him for the rest of his life.

 The stories seem to get some sympathy from Lan Xichen, but the sympathy as well as any minuscule amount of trust left all disappears when Jin Guangyao makes a move to wrap a hidden zither string around Jin Ling with the intention of taking him hostage whilst he makes his escape.
 Jin Guangyao tells Lan Xichen it will be the last time he lies and it won’t happen again when Lan Xichen calls Jin Guangyao out on it.